“What is the best ivy to grow on my home?”

 Fortunately, there are ivy plants which will not compromise the integrity of your home’s construction.

-Boston Ivy vs. English Ivy: There are 2 different types of ivy plants which are commonly seen in the U.S. Northeast, English and Boston Ivy.
+Boston Ivy vs. English Ivy: There are 2 different types of ivy which are native plants and commonly seen in the U.S. Northeast, English and Boston Ivy.

 We have a lot of experience growing both of these ivy varieties on our home over the years.

-English ivy typically produces smaller and darker shaded leaves on thicker stems.
+English ivy, also known as Hedera Helix, typically produces smaller and darker shaded leaves on thicker stems.

 It generally grows slower than Boston ivy.